2022 Tamil Nadu Premier League

 The 2022 Tamil Nadu Premier League, also known as (TNPL-6) or, for sponsorship reasons, Shriram Capital TNPL was the sixth season of the Tamil Nadu Premier League (TNPL).
 It was taking place from 23 June to 31 July 2022.

 Chepauk Super Gillies were the defending champions, having won their third title during the previous season.
 The final match between Chepauk Super Gillies and Lyca Kovai Kings was washed out due to rain and ended in a no result, and both teams were declared co-champions.

 Teams

 There are eight franchises competing in league.
 The franchises are named after a district it is representing in the state.

-Venue
+Venues

 A total of four venues were used in the 2022 season.
 The tournament started at Tirunelveli and final was held at SNR College Cricket Ground, Coimbatore.